Frequently Asked Questions

 VA ABC allows for the VWDC space to be anywhere at the address of the licensed winery.
 If the VWDC licensed space is within a bonded area, the winery’s TTB floor plan must be amended to accommodate such change in use.

-VWDC will pay the $.40/liter state excise and submit the monthly form summarizing wine purchases and taxes paid for transfers of wine to VWDC from each winery.
-However, the winery must continue to remit the $.40/liter state excise tax and monthly reports for transfers of wine made to its own retail location for retail sales.
+VWDC will pay the state excise tax and submit the monthly form summarizing wine purchases and taxes paid for transfers of wine to VWDC from each winery.
+However, the winery must continue to remit the state excise tax and monthly reports for transfers of wine made to its own retail location for retail sales.

 VWDC will provide each winery with purchase orders for each wholesale order placed by the winery, and VWDC will report those purchase orders monthly to ABC as wholesalers are required to do.
 The winery must keep a copy of that purchase order on file as a record of sales to a wholesaler in the space leased to VWDC for inspection by ABC at any time.